The Bandstand

 to be manufactured.

-A condition survey has
+A condition survey

-revealed that the bandstand is in
+revealed that the bandstand was in

 reasonable condition but in need of